-The HVAC training book is a step by step guide to passing the EPA 608 certification exam.
+The HVAC training book is a step-by-step guide to passing the EPA 608 certification exam.
 It is available as an e-book on kindle as well if you prefer the soft copy version.
 The manual has helpful practice questions for both students and current HVAC technicians who are preparing for the 608 refrigeration test.
-It is not only informative but easy to understand as well for anyone preparing for the exam.
-Additionally, it is a 28-page manual and it highlights recent trends on HVAC technician regulations.

 The Guide to the NATE-ICE Certification Exam by Robert Featherstone and Jesse Riojas

 Jesse Riojas graduated from Wayne State University and worked as an Instructor at Oakland Community College.

 This is another study material with well-thought-out questions and answers, which can help you get a better understanding of HVAC concepts.
 Your HVAC technician license is something most of your potential customers would like to see before hiring you.